zhiburt/tabled/README.md

 It's possible to have a horizontal (column) span of a cell.

-The code example and the resulting table.
+An example for span usage.

 ```rust
 use tabled::{object::Cell, Modify, Span, TableIteratorExt};